-A Sediment Filter Bag is a geotextile bag, fitted with a connection for a dewatering pump discharge hose.
+A Sediment Filter Bag is a geotextile bag fitted with a connection for a dewatering pump discharge hose.
 Discharge water is filtered through the bag wall, and the sediment is retained in the bag for disposal.
-This measure requires the Designer to prepare a design plan detail, reference Tollway Base sheet in Section M.
+This measure requires the Designer to prepare a design plan detail, reference Illinois Tollway Base Sheet in Section M.

-- Dewatering Filter Bag to be considered an alternate for sites where sediment basin installation is problematic. - Dewatering Filter Bag is to be sized based on volume of water being pumped, quantity and type of sediment, and permeability of the specific bag size. - Dewatering Filter Bags are best used as sediment filters on pump discharges, where the bag can be matched to the relatively low output of a pump. - This item may be used where dewatering pumps are employed.
-Multiple discharges into a single bag are not permitted. - Locate the Dewatering Filter Bag in areas where discharge from the bag will not cause additional erosion or sediment transport. - Dewatering Filter Bag shall be replaced when it becomes 1⁄2 full of sediment or when sediment has reduced the discharge flow rate below design requirements. - If possible, locate a ditch check downstream from the Dewatering Filter Bag.
+- Dewatering Filter Bag to be considered an alternate for sites where sediment basin installation is problematic. - Dewatering Filter Bag is to be sized based on volume of water being pumped, quantity and type of sediment, and permeability of the specific bag size. - Dewatering Filter Bags are best used as sediment filters on pump discharges, where the bag can be matched to the relatively low output of a pump. - This item should be used where dewatering pumps are employed.
+Multiple discharges into a single bag are not permitted. - Locate the Dewatering Filter Bag in areas where discharge from the bag will not cause additional erosion or sediment transport.

+- Dewatering Filter Bag shall be replaced when it becomes 1⁄2 full of sediment or when sediment has reduced the discharge flow rate below design requirements. - Locate a ditch check downstream from the Dewatering Filter Bag. - Secondary containment and/or a rock leveling pad shall be included below or around the bag.
+See M Base Sheets for details. - Reference Standard Drawing K1 for additional information.